Gamer1120/InteractiveLearner/README.md

 ## Running the classifier on the e-mails
 Compile all files, and run src/testing/BlogTester.java.

+## Credits
+The list of stopwords as found in db/common-english-words.txt was found at http://www.textfixer.com/resources/common-english-words.txt

 ## FAQ

 ### Where can I find the classifier?